MEET THE AUTHOR

 • Make an activity where students are given expressions and asked how to simplify each expression - they don't have to actually simplify them, just say *how* to simplify or if it can be simplified.

-• If I am limited on time, then I will do it as a whole class activity.
+• If I am limited on time, I will do this as a whole-class activity.
 Below are some examples I have used in my calculus class:

 After going through the Quotient Rule for Differentiation examples, I went through this slide with my students.